 One such victim was a Japanese immigrant named Hamato Yoshi.
 He came to this mystical place with his wife and daughter, searching for a new life away from the hardships of their former home.
 They were hopeful, yet naïve.
-His wife, Tang Chen, would watch over their three year old daughter, Miwa, as they tried to find their place in this unforgiving place.
+His wife, Tang Shen, would watch over their three year old daughter, Miwa, as they tried to find their place in this unforgiving place.

 But happiness is a fragile gift, and it doesn’t take much to destroy it.

 Yoshi sat up with a start, looking around in a frantic motion.
 A cry had roused him from sleep, a cry from his daughter’s bedroom.
 He pulled the chain on his bedside lamp, scanning the room as his wife began to stir.
 He turned to her and placed his hand gently against her neck, kissing her cheek.
 It was a deed that always comforted her, and thus one he performed on a nearly daily basis.

 He gently pulled the sheets off of him and stood up, reaching into the end table drawer for the flashlight.
 As a father, he feared the worse, but expected it to be simply one of Miwa’s nightmares.
 He frowned at the thought.
 It had been hard for Miwa to adjust to New York.
 New sights and smells were always waking her.